Flairings/Project-Mario/README.md

 add more servers by copying the code and adding more configs,

 dont use these scripts if you are a complete shitter at coding.

+be aware this project is PURE dog shit and i dont know why i made it and i didnt know how to code SHIT